 Qualifications

-- Exceptional skills in writing, reading, interpersonal communication, leadership, and time management.
+3. Exceptional skills in writing, reading, research, interpersonal communication, the use of technology, leadership, and time management.

 What Being a Fellow Entails

 TRAC Fellows serve as peer writing tutors who read and respond with written feedback to drafts of student work-in-progress, hold individual and small-group draft conferences, and act as resources for students conducting research and using instructional technologies.
-Each Fellow works with no more than 12–15 students.
+Each fellow works with no more than 10–15 students.
 Large classes therefore require more than one fellow.

 Fellows do not grade student papers, nor do they play any other role in determining grades.
 Fellows consult with faculty on the use of new instructional technologies, assignment design, and effective use of writing-to-learn activities.

 All new Fellows enroll in TRAC 100, The TRAC Fellows Seminar, as a requirement of accepting a fellowship.
-This 4-credit seminar explores fundamental theories and practice of pedagogy in three areas: (1) writing and communication; (2) library and database research; and (3) use of instructional technology.
+This 4-credit seminar takes place in the fall and trains students from across disciplines to work as peer writing coaches.

-Fellows also must hold consultations with their assigned students, attend regularly scheduled staff meetings and workshops, and participate in program assessment activities.
+Fellows also must hold writing conferences with their assigned students, attend bi-weekly staff meetings, participate in student-led workshops, and join team-building and program assessment activities.

 Rewards of Being a Fellow